On this page:

 3.10 Accordingly, where there is some doubt as to the validity or relevance of qualifications relied on by the applicant, the Inspector-General will convene a committee to consider this aspect in the context of the full application.

 4.1 After receiving a properly made application the Inspector-General must convene a committee to consider the application.

 4.2 The committee convened consists of the Inspector-General or delegate as Chair, a person appointed by the Minister (the Attorney-General) and a registered trustee chosen by ARITA who has practiced as a trustee for more than 5 years.

 4.3 The committee will consult with the applicant to arrange a convenient time and place for the interview.

-4.6 Should the committee need further evidence of the knowledge and abilities of an applicant, the committee may require the applicant to undertake a written examination.
+4.6 Should the committee need further evidence of the knowledge and abilities of an applicant, the committee may require the applicant to undertake a written exam.
 This may occur in instances where the committee requires further clarification or information and needs to be satisfied that the applicant has the requisite knowledge.